srsholmes/css-modal/README.md

 css-modal
 ===============

-A pop up css modal using only css.
+A pop up modal using only css.